 In recent years INWIT has expanded its offer with a series of additional services in the aim of continuing to support the optimisation of wireless services and drive the evolution of towers, in a Tower as a Service logic, from a passive infrastructure to a connected, shared, distributed and protected digital infrastructure.
-Specifically, INWIT is building its own mobile telephony coverage service through DAS (Distributed Antenna System) systems, which provide optimal coverage of highly frequented areas, both outdoor and indoor, something which is particularly important in view of the ongoing technological transition from 4G to 5G.
-INWIT, contributes significantly to the coverage of wireless telephony services in Italy, increasing its sites with a view also to developing new technologies, starting with 5G.
-All this makes it an essential infrastructure for the development of telecommunication technologies, ensuring coverage and a ramified presence which will contribute significantly to overcoming the digital divide in Italy.
+Specifically, its own mobile telephony coverage service through DAS (Distributed Antenna System) systems, which provide optimal coverage of highly frequented areas, both outdoor and indoor, something which is particularly important in view of the ongoing technological transition from 4G to 5G.